 - Collaboration & creativity

-- Our suite of powerful education and training tools empowers individuals to do what research has shown to be the most effective method of changing hearts and minds on this issue: educate their communities, tell their stories, and interact effectively with the media to achieve marriage equality.
+- Our suite of powerful education and training tools empowered individuals to do what research has shown to be the most effective method of changing hearts and minds on this issue: educate their communities, tell their stories, and interact effectively with the media to achieve marriage equality.

 - As one of the lead organizations working with Governor Andrew Cuomo to successfully pass marriage equality in New York, MEUSA helped to create the new, successful coalition model for equality work that has been replicated across the country.